jurtasun/rcds_nextflow_intro/chapter1/README.md

 echo 'Hello World!'
 ```

-We can modify this command such that the message is stored in in a file with the pipe `>` character, rather than printed on screen.
+We can modify this command such that the message is stored in in a file with the `>` character, rather than printed on screen.

 ```bash
 echo 'Hello World!' > output.txt